 Springboard Network Inc. is newly-founded; its mission is not.

 2,500 years ago, Aristotle made plain that education is in the interest of all citizens for a somewhat-similar underlying reason we hold today — in ancient Greece, they elected their leaders.
 Luckily, today however, not only the “elite” get to lead.
 The future is indeed in the hands of every youth.
 Their readiness and their well-being cannot be overlooked, not by any adult.
 Why?
 Just naturally beings of the polis, humans are interdependent, form groups, and only thrive in community.
-Community forms first by “the adults” in charge.
+Community forms first by “the adults” in charge while teens are poised to either inherent and stagnate or learn and innovate.

 Yet, we today still have not realized the power of these observations in the realm of education.
-We have a public school system for which we are truly grateful, but such statewide systems may not fit everyone’s needs.
-We also have unaffordable (for most) private institutions, parochial schools which impose metaphysical dictates, and charter schools that bring new hope but are not always accessible or a right fit.
-Finally, we have the homeschoolers — and the new generation of this community includes: teens independent enough to meet requirements but who want and can achieve more; teens who cannot learn in large groups or online; teens who are young experts and need to travel or keep a schedule that simply cannot work with conventional school scheduling; and, even teens whose well-being is at stake, whether they’ve been bullied or otherwise have real need that makes conventional schooling a non-option.
+We have a public school system for which we are truly grateful, but such statewide systems may not fit everyone’s learning pace or needs.
+We also have unaffordable (for most) private institutions, parochial schools that interject metaphysical dictates, and charter schools that bring new hope but are not always accessible or a right fit.
+Finally, we have the homeschoolers — and the new generation of this community includes: teens independent enough to meet requirements but who want and can achieve more at their own pace; teens who cannot learn in large groups or online; teens who are young experts and need to travel or keep a schedule that simply cannot work with conventional school scheduling; and, even teens whose well-being has been placed at true risk, whether they’ve been bullied or otherwise have faced other challenges in the generic environ so that conventional schooling a non-option.

 Springboard’s